-The Life Sciences degree is designed to provide students with a broad, general survey of scientifically accumulated knowledge.
+The Life Sciences associate in science degree is designed to provide students with a broad, general survey of scientifically accumulated knowledge.
 Students completing this degree can enter the workforce as scientific technicians or transfer into science, technology, engineering, or math (STEM) majors at baccalaureate institutions with a primary focus on biological and life sciences.

-The Life Science degree provides appropriate course sequencing for transfer to a four-year college or university, reinforces and deepens core learning across the curriculum, and supports and strengthens the STEM infrastructure of the College.
+The Life Science program provides appropriate course sequencing for transfer to a four-year college or university, reinforces and deepens core learning across the curriculum, and supports and strengthens the STEM infrastructure of the College.
 Students in this program have the opportunity to transfer to a four-year college or university after graduation.
 Central Maine Community College has an articulation agreement with the University of New England (UNE), allowing eligible CMCC graduates to apply all credits from the Life Sciences program toward one of 15 bachelor’s degree programs at UNE.

 STUDENTS GAIN KNOWLEDGE IN: